 This week, in our new joint pain series, we are going to go over a common area people suffer pain in: the knees.
-We will take a deep dive into the most commons causes of knee pain, as well as special exercises you can do that will help reduce any discomfort you may have.
+We will take a deep dive into the most common causes of knee pain, as well as special exercises you can do that will help reduce any pain you may have.

 Common Causes of Knee Pain

 Knee pain can cause swelling, instability, and stiffness.
 It can also lead to the inability to walk correctly if nothing is done about it.
 The following are the most common causes of knee pain.
 If you have experienced any one of these, the chances are that it is why you now have stiff knees.

 - Injuries, such as an ACL injury, fractures, torn meniscus, knee bursitis, and patellar tendinitis

 - Mechanical issues, such as iliotibial band syndrome or a dislocated kneecap

 - Arthritis, such as osteoarthritis, rheumatoid arthritis, gout, pseudogout, and septic arthritis

 - Other issues, including being overweight, not having strong muscles, and not being flexible enough